biohazard999/DX13_2/_Blog/Part2.md

 ![](http://i.imgur.com/Q3EK8Kk.png)

-That was easy, without a single line of code we have a full working jump list, this is really amazing!
+That was easy, without a single line of code we have a full working JumpList.
+This **is** really amazing!

 You also can add a custom JumpList with additional categories, it follows the same scheme but you use the `JumpListCustomCategories`: